Significant-Gravitas/AutoGPT/README.md

 ## 🌟 Quickstart

+- **To build your own agent** and to be eligible for the hackathon, follow the quickstart guide [here](https://github.com/Significant-Gravitas/AutoGPT/blob/master/autogpts/forge/tutorials/001_getting_started.md).
+This will guide you through the process of creating your own agent and using the benchmark and user interface.

-- **Jumpstart your journey!** 🌠 To activate the best agent, follow the guide [here](https://github.com/Significant-Gravitas/AutoGPT/blob/master/autogpts/autogpt/README.md).
+- **To activate the best agent** follow the guide [here](https://github.com/Significant-Gravitas/AutoGPT/blob/master/autogpts/autogpt/README.md).

-Want to build your own groundbreaking agent using AutoGPT? 🛠️ Fork this repository!
-Detailed guidance is on the way.
-There are three major components to focus on:
+Want to build your own groundbreaking agent using AutoGPT? 🛠️ There are three major components to focus on:

 ### 🏗️ the Forge

 **Forge your future!** The `forge` is your innovation lab.
 All the boilerplate code is already handled, letting you channel all your creativity into building a revolutionary agent.
-It's more than a starting point, it's a launchpad 🚀 for your ideas.
+It's more than a starting point, it's a launchpad for your ideas.
+All tutorials are located [here](https://github.com/Significant-Gravitas/AutoGPT/tree/master/autogpts/forge/tutorials).

 📘 [Learn More](https://github.com/Significant-Gravitas/AutoGPT/tree/master/autogpts/forge)